machinereading/KV-eval-dataset/README.md

 According to our analysis, at least 4% of false triples in these datasets are false negatives.

-**2. Some true triples in these datasets are already contained in the existing knowledge graph, English DBpedia.**
+**2. Some true triples in these datasets are already contained in the knowledge graph, English DBpedia.**

 This means that some test cases in these datasets can be easily solved by checking whether a given triple is contained in English DBpedia or not.